alephium/docs/docs/ralph/asset-permission-system.md

 ```

 As you may have guessed, Token A is an NFT token and the purpose of
-the above `TxScript` is to list it through a market place smart contract.
+the above `TxScript` is to list it through a marketplace smart contract.

 The following line of code is of particular interest: